Jeannette-Schaadhardt/JamMate/README.md

 Developing Locally (for us. this might get complicated the more dependencies we include, so we will expand more for our sake.) <br>

 1. npm install
-2. npm i nodemon express ejs express-session multer
+2. npm i nodemon express ejs express-session multer bootstrap-icons
    # nodemon - for auto server restart after a change is detected
 3. npm install express express-openid-connect --save
    # for auth0 compliance